-You’re bombarded daily with pesticides and GMO crops, not to mention the pressure of being online 24/7.
-The Standard American Diet (SAD) includes more sugar and inflammatory foods than ever, and folks seldom push exercise or quality sleep to the top of the to-do list.
+You are bombarded daily with pesticides and GMO crops, not to mention the pressure of being online 24/7.
+The Standard American Diet (SAD) includes more sugar and inflammatory foods than ever, and folks seldom push exercise or quality sleep to the top of their to-do list.

-This version of “normal” isn’t normal at all!
-And national health statistics prove it.
+However, this version of “normal” isn’t normal at all… and national health statistics prove it.

 Almost 70% of Americans are overweight or obese.1 Record numbers now suffer from diabetes, autoimmune disease, depression, and anxiety disorders.2-4 As a nation, we’re more sick, fat, and stressed than ever before.

 Your journey to complete wellness starts here, with my FREE Ultimate Health Roadmap.
 You’ve got everything you need here to lose weight, feel better, and be your best.
 Get your guide here.

 Why Your Gut Health Matters

 While those facts might be a wake-up call, here’s an even more startling one: Every one of those issues can be caused by poor gut health.
 Imbalances in your gut microbiome can cause:

 - weight gain and trouble losing it (especially around your middle)